The 11th-Hour Study Plan: A Last-Minute Exam Preparation Guide

-- Matters of health are often neglected while exams reach near so it is crucial to take care of your body and your mind simultaneously.
+- Health matters are often neglected when exams are near, so it is crucial to take care of your body and mind simultaneously.

-- Maintaining strong support systems in the form of your parents or your peers can be beneficial as they help you to clear doubts and vent out negative emotions that might be disturbing you during this period.
+- Maintaining strong support systems in the form of your parents or peers can be beneficial as they help you clear doubts and vent out negative emotions that might disturb you during this period.

-- Be updated with the latest information regarding the exams and make sure that the sources you refer to are reliable such as school administration, official websites and teachers.
+- Be updated with the latest information regarding the exams and ensure that the sources you refer to are reliable such as school administration, official websites, and teachers.

-- Develop healthy sleep pattern and balanced diet can be more helpful then you might realize.
+- Developing healthy sleep patterns and a balanced diet can be more helpful than you realize.

-- At this time you can prepare by making sure you have the necessary documents – hall ticket, stationery require giving the exams and avoiding any last minute panic due to unavailability of these tools.
+- At this time, you can prepare by ensuring you have the necessary documents – hall ticket and stationery required for giving the exams and avoiding any last-minute panic due to the unavailability of these tools.

-- Keeping healthy and productive thoughts can help the most in preparing for the exams.
+- Keeping healthy and productive thoughts can help the most in preparing for exams.

-- Stay away from any kind of rumours or news regarding the exams or paper pattern.
+- Stay away from rumors or news regarding the exams or paper pattern.

-- Take sufficient rest and do not overexert yourselves by staying up at night or doing extensive physical work to avoid physical exertion which may have a negative impact on your examination.
+- Take sufficient rest and do not overexert yourselves by staying up at night or doing extensive physical work to avoid physical exertion, which may harm your examination.

-- Do not learn anything new, this may add to confusion and result in lack of confidence.
+- Do not learn anything new; this may add to the confusion and result in a lack of confidence.

-- Do not think of the results; just be confident of your preparation.
+- Do not think of the results; just be confident in your preparation.

 Finally, have confidence in yourself and keep a positive mindset for the exams.